Anyone that has ever spent time outdoors understands all too well what a menace mosquitoes can be.

 One little known fact is that certain species of mosquitoes can travel for surprising distances in a day’s time to find food, even though they fly very slowly.
 They make up for it by flying steadily and continuously.

-That being said, most mosquitoes won’t travel too far from where they spawn, and mosquitoes lay their eggs in still, murky water.
-The farther away you camp from water, the fewer mosquitoes you are likely to face.
+That being said, most mosquitoes won’t travel too far from where they spawn, and female mosquitoes lay eggs in standing water that is usually murky.
+The farther away you camp from breeding grounds, the fewer mosquitoes you are likely to face.

-Consequently, the wetter an area is, the more water that is retained on the ground, and the more bodies of water nearby the more mosquitoes you will face.
+Consequently, the wetter an area is, the more water that is retained on the ground, and in ponds, rain barrels, buckets, tires, gutters and so forth nearby the more mosquitoes you will face.
 If you have any choice in the matter camp as far away from these places as practical.

 Use Mosquito Netting